Why hasn’t Biden gone to East Palestine?

 Pomp and circumstance

-President Biden returns to the White House following an event in Philadelphia, Pa., to discuss his newly released FY 2024 budget.
+President Biden returns to the White House following an event in Philadelphia, Pa., to discuss his newly released fiscal 2024 budget.
 (Greg Nash)

 One involves the pomp and circumstance around a presidential visit to a small town.

-“The president going certainly has a much larger footprint than the Secretary of Transportation and the EPA administrator,” said this source, referring to trips to East Palestine by Transportation Sec.
-Pete Buttigieg and Environmental Protection Agency administrator Michael Regan.
+“The president going certainly has a much larger footprint than the secretary of Transportation and the EPA administrator,” said this source, referring to trips to East Palestine by Transportation Secretary Pete Buttigieg and Environmental Protection Agency Administrator Michael Regan.

 “Rather than distract all these critical personnel by a POTUS visit, Mr. Biden believes their time is better spent dealing with the derailment and its aftermath,” the Democrat said.